A sequential estimation problem with control and discretionary stopping: Results

-The first inequality in this display is a consequence of the assumption \eqref{2.8}; and the second follows directly from the string \eqref{4.9}.
-In the last two expressions of the display, we deploy the constant control $u^{o}(\cdot)\equiv u_0$ in $\,\U$.
-Whereas, in the last expression, $\tau^{o}$ is an optimal stopping time for the problem of minimizing the expected cost
+The first inequality in the above display is a consequence of the assumption \eqref{2.8}; and the second follows directly from the string \eqref{4.9}, with the constant control $u^{o}(\cdot)\equiv u_0$ in $\,\U $ replacing the control $u^{*}(\cdot)\equiv 1$.
+In the last expression, $\tau^{o}$ is the smallest optimal stopping time for the problem of minimizing the expected cost